DAMAGED EXHAUST SYSTEMS RISK YOUR SAFETY AND SANITY

 If your exhaust is damaged (punctured, cracked, etc.), exhaust fumes such as carbon monoxide and carbon dioxide can seep into the cabin and irritate you and your passengers.
 The ever increasingly LOUD noise coming from the backend of your car, however, will just drive you crazy (your neighbors will know every time you start your car, you’ll be embarrassed by the noise in drive-thrus and at stop lights, and you’ll have to turn your radio up pretty loud to drown out the growing noise of your broken exhaust inside your vehicle).
 You’ll also draw the unwanted attention of law enforcement, resulting in citations.

-If your exhaust needs repair, schedule an appointment with one of our local auto repair shops in New Berlin and Hales Corners!
+If your exhaust needs repair, schedule an appointment with one of our local auto repair shops in Greenfield and Hales Corners!
 Reis Automotive offers services SO good and prices SO fair, YOU will feel guilty!

 UNDERSTANDING YOUR CAR’S EXHAUST SYSTEM

 Exhaust pipes are specifically designed to tightly conform to the underside of your vehicle, preventing bumps and scrapes as you drive along.
 Because these parts are so specific and vary greatly by vehicle, repairs can quickly become expensive.
 For this reason, Reis automotive offers free exhaust inspections.